chenlx92/ipromps/README.md

-# Interaction ProMP
+# Interaction ProMPs
-This package is the implement of Interaction ProMP described [here](http://www.ausy.tu-darmstadt.de/uploads/Team/PubGJMaeda/phase_estim_IJRR.pdf).
+Interaction ProMPs generate a robot collaborative motion based on the prediction from a set of partial human motion observations.
+The approach also works in multi-task scenarios.
 We use EMG signals to enhance the task recognition.
 We not make sure if the EMG signals are correlated with robot motion and we will confirm it latter.

 # Dependences
 - Python >=2.6